Spencer Torkelson Player Props: Tigers vs. Rangers

 Spencer Torkelson At The Plate

-- In 38.0% of his games this season, Torkelson has had at least one RBI.
-He's picked up more than one in 6.0% and driven in three or more of his team's runs in one contest.
+- Torkelson has an RBI in 19 of 51 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.